Mehdi-Aghaei/LearningNotes/Testing/MaintainableUnitTests.md

 - We cant test whether a concrete type satisfies rules of its ADT
 - ADT Must always be true
 - Tests that ASsert behavior are easier to maintain
-- Assert Against ADT give us Highest standard behavior'
+- Assert Against ADT give us Highest standard behavior
 - `class invariant` is condition must be true all time. ex: count of list with no member is zero
 - Avoid loops in unit tests in general
 - Tests which satisfy ADTs its working for all the implementations of those ADTs
-- ABS not covering non-functional requirements and we will need tests which will covering implementation not contract
+- ADTs not covering non-functional requirements and we will need tests which will covering implementation not contract
 - `Black box testing` writing unit tests against a public interface (ADT) -> easier to maintain
 - `White box testing` writing unit tests against concrete class (Branch coverage technique)
 - Failing test can tell us we are missing a requirement